Learn Python with Talk Python's 270 hours of courses

 41:23 Yeah, Flask page down?

-41:25 Page down, so if you use Stack overflow, the little editor where you write your answers, that automatically updates below, you see the render representation you type mark down and you seed update, so this is an open source project, it's a javascript library, so Flask page down allows you to use that in your applications, and again implement it sort of you think it 41:50 into the server, but you 41:52 in the Ginger template and all the extension does is generates the Javascript that then runs on the client.
+41:25 Page down, so if you use Stack overflow, the little editor where you write your answers, that automatically updates below, you see the render representation you type mark down and you seed update, so this is an open source project, it's a javascript library, so Flask page down allows you to use that in your applications, and again implement it sort of you think it 41:50 into the server, but you 41:52 in the Jinja template and all the extension does is generates the Javascript that then runs on the client.
 But at least you could have control of it from the server side.
 So that's what it does.

 42:03 Yeah, ok, yeah that's really cool.
 It's coming to a climax with the open source projects, the last one is actually called Climax. [laugh]